Estimate Time6 min

 Budgeting for high out-of-pocket health care costs

-Managing health care costs is something that’s routine for many people—until a major illness or injury brings in big medical bills.
+Managing health care costs is routine for many people—until a major illness or injury brings in expensive medical bills.
 Even with good health insurance coverage, major increases in out-of-pocket health care costs can challenge your budget, so it’s important to understand all your options.

-Sometimes, your insurance might not cover everything—even things you thought they’d cover.
-When an insurance company processes a claim, they mail you an explanation of benefits (EOB).
-If they deny a claim, they’ll mail you an explanation of the denial.
-You can also call your insurance company and ask for more information.
+Sometimes your insurance might not cover everything—even things you thought they’d cover.
+When an insurance company processes a claim, they mail an explanation of benefits (EOB); however, if they deny a claim, they’ll mail an explanation of the denial.
+You can call your insurance company and ask for more information.
 Understanding your rights can help you navigate the health insurance claims process.

 Appealing a denied health insurance claim

-You do have the right to appeal any denial of medical claims.
+You have the right to appeal any denial of medical claims.
 The Summary of Benefits and Coverage from your insurance company or job-based health plan should explain your appeal rights.
-Legally, you have the right to a review of your claim by the insurance company, and you also have the right to a third-party review of the claim.
+Legally, you have the right to a review of your claim by the insurance company and the right to a third-party review of the claim.

 You’ll usually start an appeal of the denial by sending a letter to your insurance company.
-Be sure to outline why you believe the denial was in error and provide any supporting evidence or data.
-Keep diligent records, receipts, and all correspondence related to your treatment, claim, and denial.
+Be sure to outline why you believe the denial was in error and provide any supporting evidence or documentation.
+Keep diligent records, receipts, and all correspondences related to your treatment, claim, and denial.
 Take notes during phone calls to help remember key talking points, who you’ve spoken with, and what’s been done.
-Pay attention to your plan’s timeframes for when you need to file claims and appeals.
+Also, pay attention to your plan’s timeframes for when you need to file claims and appeals.

 If you don’t have medical insurance—or if some costs aren’t covered by insurance

 If you’re not covered, you may be able to negotiate the costs you pay out of pocket.
-However, finding the right person at the hospital or doctor’s office to talk to may take some extra time and persistence.
+However, finding the right person at the hospital or doctor’s office to speak with may take extra time and persistence.

-Some factors work in your favor—insurance companies pay a negotiated price for nearly everything.
-You may be able to find information about the price of the procedure or test online.
+To your benefit, insurance companies pay a negotiated price for nearly everything, and you may be able to find information about prices of procedures or test online.
 Doing some research on a fair and reasonable price could help your case when you call to negotiate.

 Tips for managing prescription costs

 Pharmacy membership clubs can also help you save money.
 Ask your local pharmacy or search online to compare pharmacy savings club options.
-However, it’s important to note there’s usually a fee for a membership club.
+However, there’s usually a fee for a membership club.
 You’ll want to make sure the discount on the prescription offsets the monthly or yearly membership fee.

 Tips to manage costs when traveling for treatments or tests